fochoao/CPython/Doc/library/dis.rst

    opcode implements ``from module import *``.

+.. opcode:: POP_BLOCK

+   Removes one block from the block stack.
+Per frame, there is a stack of blocks, denoting :keyword:`try` statements, and such.

 .. opcode:: POP_EXCEPT

-   Pops three values from the stack, which are used to restore the exception state.
+   Removes one block from the block stack.
+The popped block must be an exception handler block, as implicitly created when entering an except handler.
+In addition to popping extraneous values from the frame stack, the last three popped values are used to restore the exception state.

 .. opcode:: RERAISE

     Re-raises the exception currently on top of the stack.
-If oparg is non-zero, pops an additional value from the stack which is used to set ``f_lasti`` of the current frame.
+If oparg is non-zero, restores ``f_lasti`` of the current frame to its value when the exception was raised.

     .. versionadded:: 3.9

-.. opcode:: PUSH_EXC_INFO

-    Pops the three values from the stack.
-Pushes the current exception to the top of the stack.
-    Pushes the three values originally popped back to the stack.
-    Used in exception handlers.

-    .. versionadded:: 3.11

 .. opcode:: WITH_EXCEPT_START